-Sobriety as a First Requirement to Win Your Michigan License Restoration Appeal
+Sobriety is the First Requirement to Win Your Michigan License Restoration Appeal

-Being a Michigan driver’s license restoration attorney is really the best lawyer job you can have, because this is the only legal field where you have the pleasure of dealing with people on the upswing of their lives.
+Being Michigan driver’s license restoration attorneys is really the best lawyer job you can have, because this is the only legal field where you have the pleasure of dealing with people on the upswing of their lives.

 In most other real-world legal situations, a lawyer is called upon because someone is in trouble.
 DUI cases are a perfect example: when someone gets arrested, they call a lawyer to help them out of it.

 In license restoration and clearance appeal cases, we get to deal with people who have moved way past that point in their lives.